johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Blockchain/README.md

 To deploy our code, we'll need to work with some of the Hyperledger Composer commands on our system.

 1. Follow the [directions](https://hyperledger.github.io/composer/latest/installing/installing-index) for installing the prerequisites and installing Hyperledger Composer.
-* Only complete Step 1 and Step 2 of intalling Hyperledger Composer for this exercise.
+* Only complete Step 1 and Step 2 of installing Hyperledger Composer for this exercise.

 #### Prepare your code for deployment
 1. In your toolchain, select the **GitHub** icon to open your newly created repository.